Engraving a bracelet – 5 easy methods for everyone

 Step 6: Post-processing

-Remove residue and polish the bracelet or condition the leather.
+Remove residues and polish the bracelet or treat the leather.

-Advantages and disadvantages of laser engraving on a bracelet:
+Advantages and disadvantages of laser engraving on bracelets:

-• Highly precise – perfect for small and delicate engravings
+• Very precise – perfect for small and delicate engravings

-• Fast and repeatable – ideal for series production
+• Fast and repeatable – also ideal for series production

-• Contactless process – no pressure or damage to the bracelet
+• Non-contact process – no pressure or damage to the bracelet

 • Works on many materials (metal, leather, wood, acrylic, etc.)